Saurav-1207/Swiggy-Pizza-Order-Automation/README.md

 # Swiggy Pizza Order Automation Tool

 This project is a web-based tool designed to automatically generate detailed test cases for ordering pizza from the Swiggy app.
-Utilizing Google Generative AI and a single-shot approach, this tool processes screenshots and optional context to provide a structured, step-by-step guide for testing various pizza ordering functionalities.
+Utilizing Google Generative AI and a multimodal approach, this tool processes screenshots and optional context to provide a structured, step-by-step guide for testing various pizza ordering functionalities.

 ## Table of Contents
 - Overview